 Good food can be found almost anywhere in Singapore and the same can be said about vegetarian fare.
-Bookmark this list of vegetarian restaurants in Singapore for solid creations that will satisfy any non-carnivore!
+Bookmark this list of vegetarian restaurants in Singapore for delicious creations that will satisfy any non-carnivore!

-Pollen is a gorgeous Mediterranean-influenced, modern European restaurant located in the heart of the beautiful Gardens by the Bay, where you can dine while surrounded by such lush vegetation as olive and fig trees.
+Pollen is a gorgeous Mediterranean-influenced, modern European restaurant located in the heart of the beautiful Gardens by the Bay, where you can dine while surrounded by lush vegetation such as olive and fig trees.

 Executive chef Steve Allen puts out meat-free creations for his special, ever-changing vegetarian menu, which features dishes like kale salad and pickled beetroots with chestnut yogurt.